Southeast Attack Squadron (SAS)

 5. If a ship is sunk or is out of control its captain shall not retrieve it if a convoy mission is then in progress.
 Sunken ships shall be retrieved after the convoy mission is complete.
 No additional convoy missions shall be started until all sunken or disabled ships have been recovered.

-be stopped whenever “Man in the water!” is declared until the Contest Director
+campaign timer shall be stopped whenever “Man in the water!” is declared until

 I. SHORE BOMBARDMENT